Slavery in the Ottoman Empire: Georgia

 During the early modern age, the Georgian kingdoms were tributary states of the Ottoman Empire, to whom it gave slave tributes, and subjected to slave raids by warfaring mountain tribes to such a degree that the population of Eastern Georgia had decreased to the numerous slave raids.

 The diplomatic Ottoman–Georgian relations were dominated by slave tributes from the Georgians to the Ottomans.

 The Georgian monarchs had weak control over their kingdoms, where local noblemen ruled their own provinces and paid regular tributes of slaves from their serf population to the Ottoman Empire, as diplomatic gifts in exchange for Ottoman military protection.

 The convert Georgian-Ottoman official Ahmed Pasha of Akhaltsikhe (died 1758) participated in the Ottoman expansion of the Caucasus and determined the annual quote of slaves from Georgia.

 Ahmed Pasha of Akhaltsikhe was defeated by Solomon I in 1757.

 After his defeat of the Ottoman troops in Western Georgia at at Khresili on 14 December 1757, King Solomon I formally banned the slave trade in 1759.

 In June 1768, King Solomon I appealed to Catherine II of Russia as the "universal mother of all Orthodox Christian countries" to aid him in defending his kingdom against the Ottoman Empire, liberate his citizens that had been enslaved by the Ottomans and provide his army with weapons.

 In September 1769, King Erekle II appealed to Catherine II of Russia for military intervention to help him liberate his citizens who had been enslaved in the Eastern Ottoman Empire.

 King Erekle II opposed the slave trade of the merchants as well as the nobility and also attempted to fight the slave raids in to Georgia.

-In Articles XXII and XXV of the 1774 Treaty of Kuchuk Kainardji between Russia and the Ottoman Empire, the Ottoman Empire was forced to promise to stop demanding tributes of slave children from Georgia, and to allow war captives and enslaved civilians to return to their whom countries without being bought free by an ransom.
+In Articles XXII and XXV of the 1774 Treaty of Kuchuk Kainardji between Russia and the Ottoman Empire, the Ottoman Empire was forced to promise to stop demanding tributes of slave children from Georgia, and to allow war captives and enslaved civilians to return to their whom countries without being bought free by a ransom.

 In the 1783 Treaty of Georgievsk, Eastern Georgia was given protection from Russia instead of Iran, and the tributes of Georgian slave children were stopped.

 When the slave tributes from Georgia stopped, the Ottoman Empire retaliated by a punitive slave raid in to Georgia which took numerous captives for enslavement.